EMIRBEN001/expenses-chart-page-main-assignment/README.md

 ## Your Detail
 - FullName - [Haramain Emir Ben]
 - StudentID -[2602206770]
-- BINUS Email - [mharamain.emir@binus.ac.id
+- BINUS Email - [mharamain.emir@binus.ac.id]

+## Acknowledgments
+big shoutout to the youtuber Irvine Mesa, in helping me to create the structure of the html syntax.